 The General Equality Duty was created by the Equality Act (2010) and replaces the race, disability and gender equality duties.
-The duty came into force in April 2011 and covers age, disability, gender, gender reassignment, pregnancy and maternity, race, religion or belief and sexual orientation.
+The duty came into force in April 2011 and covers age, disability, gender, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.